<< New text box >>

 An example of my process:

-The following illustration was created for global utility sector leader, Capgemini in July, 2019.
-The Paris-based company is gigantic, (with twice as many employees as Google)...and oddly, until being approached to so this, I had never heard of them.
+The following illustration was created for global utility sector leader, Capgemini this past summer.
+The Paris-based company has twice as many employees as Google, and oddly, until being hired to so this, I'm embarrassed to say had never heard of them.

 They celebrated the retirement of one of their top executives recently.
 I was commissioned to create a gift illustrating several key milestones during his tenure.
 I was given a list of these achievments and asked to illustrate them in a lighthearted and humorous manner.